Our Blog

 It Takes Two Weeks: The Key to A Successful Adoption

-The Humane Society of Charlotte has been a trusted fixture in the Charlotte community for families wanting to adopt and dogs and cats since 1978.
+The Humane Society of Charlotte has been a trusted fixture in the Charlotte community for families wanting to adopt animals since 1978.
 The time after adoption can be the most crucial to the success of bringing home a new family member.
 This time following adoption is called the “Decompression Phase”.
-What is […]
+What is the Decompression Phase? […]

 Be Aware of Autumn Dangers for Pets